Rachel Lowe (soccer)

-Rachel Georgia Wehl Lowe (/de/; born 19 November 2000) is an Australian soccer player who plays as a forward or midfielder for Melbourne Victory in A-League Women and internationally for the Australia national team.
-She previously played for Western Sydney Wanderers and Sydney FC in Australia and UCLA Bruins in US college soccer.
-She made her debut for Australia in 2018 against China.
+Rachel Georgia Wehl Lowe (/de/; born 19 November 2000) is an Australian soccer player who plays as a forward or midfielder for Women's Super League 2 (WSL 2) club Durham and for the Australia national team.
+She previously played for Western Sydney Wanderers, Sydney FC, and Melbourne Victory, and played college soccer for UCLA Bruins.

 Early life and education

 Born in Sydney, Lowe grew up in the Inner West and Northern Sydney.
 She started her football career with West Pymble FC, playing in a mixed team alongside her twin brother, Edward, before joining Northern Tigers FC in 2011.
 After three seasons with Tigers, she joined the Football New South Wales Institute (FNSWI) program, where she was coached by notable coaches such as Leah Blayney and Craig Foster.
 She attended Pymbles Ladies' College.
 A natural sporting talent, Lowe also played girls cricket at State and National level, and for Gordon District Cricket Club.